Whistleblower Policy

 Good Faith

-A reporting person who acts in good faith will be protected from retaliation under this Policy.
-Good faith means that the person has reasonable grounds to believe that the reported allegations are substantially true.
 A person who makes a false report under this Policy may be subject to disciplinary action, up to and including dismissal from the University.
 The fact that a report does not result in a finding of Misconduct is not alone sufficient evidence that the report was not made in good faith.

-Reporting Process
+Anonymous Reporting Process (Whistleblower Hotline)

-Since confidentiality is an important element of this Policy, the University has contracted with an independent outside reporting service, EthicsPoint, Inc., to receive and transmit reports under this Policy both to the University’s Administrator for the Policy, who is the University’s General Counsel, and the Chair of the Audit Committee of the Board of Trustees.
+Since confidentiality is an important element of this Policy, the University has contracted with an independent outside reporting service, EthicsPoint, to receive and transmit reports under this Policy both to the University’s Administrator for the Policy, who is the University’s General Counsel, and the Chair of the Audit Committee of the Board of Trustees.

 The report should contain as much detailed information about the alleged Misconduct as possible in order to conduct an efficient and thorough investigation.
 In fact, both the telephone and website methods of reporting will present interview questions to the reporter to guide the reporter through the reporting process.